percona/pmm-doc/docs/manage/server-admin-gui.md

 - Medium: 5 seconds
 - High: 1 second

-Values for the *Custom* preset can be entered as values, or increased or decreased using the up/down arrows.
+Values for the *Custom* preset can be entered as values, or changed with the arrows.

 !!! note